rasheedamir/fmu/README.md

   - For unit testing log configuration can be found here:  `fmu/src/test/resources/logback-test.xml`
   - For production log configuration can be found here:  `fmu/src/main/resources/logback.xml`

-##TroubleShooting
-  - There may be errors while running the application:
-  -

 ##Generating Liquibase ChangeLog